-Whilst still having a fantastic range, there are fewer options in Lagos compared with Albufeira.
-Lagos tends to have more smaller hotels and less large complexes.
+Whilst it does still have a fantastic range of hotels, there are definitely fewer options in Lagos compared with Albufeira as it’s a smaller town.

-A fantastic option is Tivoli Lagos which is located within the old town and is only a 5 minute walk from the main area where all the shops and restaurants are located.
+I stayed at Tivoli Lagos which is located within the old town and is only a 5 minute walk from the main area where all the shops and restaurants are located.

-It gets really busy during July and August and the best places will be fully booked so ensure you book early.
+It gets really busy during July and August in particular and the best places will usually be fully booked by then so ensure you book early.